 Criteria for Individual Chartered membership

-In order to apply for Individual Chartered Status applicants must be an existing full or fellow member; and hold as a minimum, a level 5 qualification in payroll, pensions, or reward.
+In order to apply for Individual Chartered Status applicants must hold as a minimum, a level 5 qualification in payroll, pensions, or reward.

 CIPP qualifications satisfying the criteria will be: